Defying crackdown, thousands of Iraqis keep protesting

 Political alliances backing his fragile coalition government have begun to fracture, making his position precarious.

-Reporting by Ahmed Aboulenein; Editing by Catherine Evans
+Reporting by Ahmed Aboulenein; Additional reporting by Ali al-Rubei in Hilla and Reuters correspondents in Kerbala and Nassiriya; Editing by Catherine Evans